 Pay as you go (PAYG), no long term commitments

-Upgrading an instance from the regular Ubuntu LTS to Ubuntu Pro is called a “license change” on Amazon License Manager.
-Since this change is applied to instances, it requires the user to launch an ubuntu-EKS AMI as a normal EC2 instance and follow the upgrade process as described in the following links:
+The process of upgrading an instance from regular Ubuntu LTS to Ubuntu Pro is referred to as a “license change” on Amazon License Manager.
+Since this change is applied to instances, users need to launch an ubuntu-EKS AMI as a regular EC2 instance and follow the upgrade process outlined below.

 After following the process, you will end up with an Ubuntu Pro EKS instance.
-You need to create an AMI and follow the described steps for launching a cluster with your own AMI (using EC2 launch templates or eksctl